breinero-zz/Firehose/README.rst

 Firehose by Example: The DSV Import Command Line Interface
 ----------------------------------------------------------

 Under the hood, Firehose uses the `Apache Commons CLI library <http://commons.apache.org/proper/commons-cli/>`_ to parse command line options passed in at runtime.
-Firehose wraps the Commons CLI into the framework such that we can configure my own set of command line options easily.
+Firehose wraps the Commons CLI into the framework such that we can configure our own set of command line options easily.
 Using the CLI framework is a two step process.

 1. Declare command line options in a properties file
 #.
 Assign callback methods to handle the input